lidofinance/lido-council-daemon/README.md

 ```

-The Keys-API is publicly available and you can read more at this link: https://github.com/lidofinance/lido-keys-api
+The Keys-API is publicly available, and more information can be found at https://github.com/lidofinance/lido-keys-api.

-### Example ENV config file
+### Example ENV Config File

 <details>